project-gemmi/gemmi/docs/mol.rst

 .. code-block:: python

-  # write_pdb() has multiple keyworded options that disable writing
-  # of various records.
+  # To write full PDB use (the options are listed below):
   structure.write_pdb(path [, options])

   # To write only CRYST1 and coordinates, use: